340:40-7-12. Excluded income sources

 5. When the parent does not have Form 04AN002E, Adoption Assistance Agreement, or Form 04AN033E, Post Adoption Child Care Referral, the parent contacts Child Welfare Services Post Adoption Services to obtain the forms.

-8. For purposes of this provision, an elementary or secondary student also includes someone attending high school equivalency classes, provided the program is recognized, operated, or supervised by the student's state or local school district.
+8. For this provision's purposes, an elementary or secondary student also includes someone attending high school equivalency classes, provided the student's state or local school district recognizes, operates, or supervises the program.

 9. (a) Examples are reimbursements for: